Air Resources Laboratory banner image

 .KEY MESSAGES...

-- Rain showers will return to the forecast Saturday into Sunday
+* Rain will return to the Mid-South late Saturday through Sunday

 &&